Remember when we were kids and we couldn’t wait to be adults?

 This was the best part of uni.
 We had classes for about 4 to 5 hours a day, and then spent the rest our time hitting the mamak or just sleeping in our dorms.
 You know what, this should be the modus operandi for the workplace too – we only work 3 days a week and get a 4-day long weekend!

 5. Having the stamina to stay up all night

-Remember when you were 21 and you stayed out till 5am and then still made it to your 9am class the next day without any hangover?
+Remember when you were 21 and you stayed out to party till 5am and then still made it to your 9am class the next day without any hangover?
 You also probably bragged about it to all your classmates.
 When people around you warned you that you won’t be able to do this in 5 years time, your response was “challenge accepted”.